qwacko/totallatorv3/docs/configuration/text-filters.md

 ## Bills, Budgets, Labels

-All these items have the same search options, and are outlined below:
+Bills, Budgets and Labels have the following search options, as well as the [summary items](#summary-filters)

 | Prefix              | Default |   Format / Options    | Search Function                | Duplicates     |
 | ------------------- | :-----: | :-------------------: | ------------------------------ | -------------- |